dandersonw/myouji-kenchi/blog-post/blog-post.md

 ## Romanization

-Data available about Japanese names naturally stores names in two forms, the text of a name used in normal writing, and the phonetic characters used to write how a name is read (furigana).
+Data available about Japanese names naturally records at least two pieces of information, the text of a name used in normal writing, and the furigana, i.e. phonetic characters used to write how a name is read.
-Furigana alone is not enough to determine the romanization of a name [4], but for our purposes it is sufficient to convert romanizations to furigana.
+Furigana alone is not enough to determine the romanization of a name <sup id="a4">[4](#f4)</sup>, but for our purposes it is sufficient to convert romanizations to furigana.
 An issue arises however,
 in that there are several romanization schemes in active use today,